ycpcs/cs320-spring2024/assign/assign10.md

 You will fill out this information on your[Team Project Self/Peer Evaluation Form](PeerReview.doc).
 Once you have completed everything on that form, follow the submission instructions for that form.

 <div class="callout">
-Your reflection <em>must</em> be submitted in PDF form as part of your Team Projet Self/Peer Evaluation.
+Your reflection <em>must</em> be submitted in PDF form as part of your Team Project Self/Peer Evaluation.
 Submissions in any other format may receive a grade of 0.
 </div>